Bluegrass Resonator Banjos

 The Deering Goodtime Blackgrass is the darkest banjo in the Deering lineup.
 All-black matte finish, black head, matte black hardware.
 3-ply violin grade maple rim with resonator.
 Midnight maple fingerboard with vintage artisan inlays.
 Planetary tuners, spikes at 7, 9, and 10.
 Handcrafted in Spring Valley, California. $1,389 with free shipping and professional setup by our banjo tech Tara.
 Made in the USA.

 The Deering Blackgrass Special takes the all-black Blackgrass and adds a Goodtime Special steel tone ring for a brighter, richer tone with more sustain and volume.
 Midnight maple fingerboard with vintage artisan pearloid inlays.
 Planetary tuners, spikes at 7, 9, and 10.
-Matte black hardware.
-Handcrafted in Spring Valley, California. $1,589 with free shipping and professional setup by our banjo tech Tara.
-Made in the USA.

 The Deering Goodtime Two adds a resonator to the beloved Goodtime platform for more volume and projection.
 3-ply violin grade maple rim paired with a 3-ply maple resonator produces a rich, golden bluegrass tone.
 Art Deco inspired hardwood inlays.
 US Bronze powder finished flange and hardware.
 Handcrafted in Spring Valley, California. $849 with free shipping and professional setup by our banjo tech Tara.
 Made in the USA.